The pitfalls of next-token prediction: Failure due to Teacher-Forcing

 \subsection{The Indecipherable Token}

 Perhaps, not all is lost.
 While the later tokens may be fit using the Clever Hans cheat, we may still have some of the earlier tokens (for small $i$), for which such cheats may be unavailable.
 The supervision from these tokens may eventually coerce the model into learning the true solution.
 For example, in the path-star task, the model still needs to learn to predict the first node $\node_{1}$, where it is not possible to fit the training data by the Clever Hans cheat.
-If not memorize this token on the training data, the most general way to fit this token is by actually solving the underlying task.
+If not memorize this token on the data, the most general way to fit this token is by actually solving the underlying task.

 However, we argue that it is significantly harder for the model to learn the correct solution now.
-Consider the point in training when the Clever Hans cheat is perfected.
+Consider the moment in training when the Clever Hans cheat is perfected.
 At this point, the model is {deprived} of information about much of the full solution which was once present as supervisory targets.
 The model is simply left with the task of mapping the input $\prefix$ to an \textit{incomplete} solution (e.g., the first vertex $\node_1$ in the path-star graph).
 Recovering the plan in this scenario must first of all be relatively harder from a statistical point of view due to the incomplete supervision.
-But more importantly, learning this task may become computationally harder, or simply, intractable \citep{weis23subtask}.
+But more importantly, learning this task may become computationally harder, or even intractable under certain assumptions.
+We provide an informal intuition using the path-star problem below, but this intuition should extend to more general problems as well --- indeed, \citet{weis23subtask} and other literature on chain-of-thought echo similar negative results about learning from limited supervision (see \S\ref{sec:more-related-work}).